TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3519/boot_manager/customer_secure_code/README.md

 This is a sample customer secure code showcasing several cybersecurity features of the device while retaining the ability to debug and evaluate/modify the example for a given application.
 It is designed to be used with either the ```customer_secure_image_with_bootloader``` or ```customer_secure_sample_image``` projects.

+## Requirements

+The ECC and SHA libaries used by this example are compiled with TI Clang 4.0.0 with Link Time Optimization (LTO).
+This is not compatible with previous versions of TI Clang (3.X and older).
+Thus, the user must download and use the updated TI Clang toolchain from [the product page](https://www.ti.com/tool/download/ARM-CGT-CLANG/4.0.0.LTS) if not installed already.

 ## Peripherals & Pin Assignments
 | Peripheral | Function | Pin | Launchpad Pin |
 | --- | --- | --- | --- |